 So, if a sound is OK for my ears, why would it be bad for a dog?
 I think we all know by now that dogs have far better hearing than people do.
 This means that their sensitive ears will get damaged more quickly.

-Damage in a dog’s ears is much like humans.
+Damage in a dog’s ears are much like humans.
 When damage occurs, it is a tiny unnoticeable change that will not be reversible.
 This damage builds up over time, and that is why in our old age many people are hard of hearing.

-As a dog owner, you know that your dog has far better hearing than you do.
-They generally will know that there is someone coming to your door and probably start barking before you have heard anything.
+As a dog owner, you know your dog has far better hearing than you do.
+They will know that there is someone coming to your door and probably start barking before you have heard anything.

 Dogs also have 18 muscles in the ear that allow them to point their ear towards the sound.
 This again means that they can hear it better and louder than you do.
 It would be the equivalent of a human cupping their hands to their ears so they can hear better.

 Some breeds of dog can hear better than others.
 Dogs with ears that can perk up and face the sound (e.g. German Shepard) can hear better than dog which cannot do this. (e.g. Basset Hound).
 So these types of dog need dog ear protection more often.
 (Not that your floppy-eared dog never needs dog ear muffs!)

 As you cannot hear ultrasonic noises, and your dog can, how do you know if these noises are too loud?
 The best way is to take notice of how your dog acts, and if they show signs of discomfort.
 Some of these signs are:

 Thunder and fireworks both scare dogs in the same way, sudden noises and flashing light.
 It is the noise that bothers your dogs the most.
 So what can you do about this?
 Below is a list of things that can be done to help your dog in these times.